chaimzushe/chess/README.md

 ### how to play

 - navigate to the files root directory, run `ruby chess.rb` to begin the game.
-- use the arrow keys or w s a d to move the cursor.
+- use the arrow keys or 'w' 's' 'a' 'd' to move the cursor.
 - space or enter to select or drop a playing piece.

 ### Features
-- A modest ai. the computer calculates one move to choose its best move.
+- A modest ai. the computer calculates one move ahead to choose its best move.
-- Move that are available highlighting.
-When Selecting a piece to move, all available moves for that specific piece will be highlighted in a brighter color.
-This was achieved, buy checking the position of the cursor, and the piece thats sitting in that position, and fetching all its possible moves.
+- Available moves for a selected piece are  highlighting.
+This was achieved, by checking the position of the cursor, extracting the piece thats sitting in that position, and fetching all its possible moves.

 ### Implementation

-- Uses modules to extract methods common to several types of pieces and keep the code DRY. i.e. queen, rook and bishop include the slidable module while knight and king include the stepping module.
+- Uses modules to extract methods common to several types of pieces.
+This helped keep keeping the code DRY. i.e. the queen, rook, and bishop classes include the slidable module.
+The knight and king class include the stepping module.

-- Loops through the boards pieces and calculates the score of the board based on each piece's value. subtracting points if its an opponent and adding points if it's the players pieces.
+- A point system.
+A method loops through the pieces on the board and assigns a score, based on each piece's value. subtracting points if its an opponents piece, and adding points if it's the current player's pieces.

 ```
 def score(color)